axlkiller/Axlphish/README.md

 ### Notice
-If your created link is not working don't panic. just `Restart` your `Termux`.
+If your created link is not working don't panic. just `Restart` your `Termux` and create Phishing link again.
 The link will work properly.

 Thank you 😊